 Remember: you don’t need multimillion-dollar marketing budgets à la Coca-Cola or Geico to make content.
 With a little bit of creativity, a small amount of extra work and some luck, you can develop a blog post, a tweet or an infographic that goes viral.
 This is the dream for many businesses, but it can transform into a reality if you learn and instill excellent content management skills.

-7. Adopting a CTA
+7. Adopt a CTA

 It’s great that you have people visiting your page.
 Now what?